rubensauchelli/platform-template/documentation/api-reference.md

 # API Documentation

-This document provides comprehensive information about the SCR Extraction Tool API endpoints, their request/response formats, and usage examples.
+This document provides comprehensive information about the Omniflo Platform API endpoints, their request/response formats, and usage examples.

 ## Base URL